-Highland Brewing Company is the largest brewery in North Carolina, with a production volume up to an estimated 25,000 barrels per year.
-The brewery recently decided to expand its operations with help from one of Miura’s LX-100 boilers.
-Miura met each one of Highland’s needs for on-demand steam, energy savings, and low emissions.
+Highland Brewing Company is the largest brewhouse in North Carolina, with a production volume up to an estimated 25,000 barrels per year.
+The brewery recently decided to expand its operations with help from a Miura LX-100, which met Highland’s needs for on-demand steam, energy savings, and low emissions.

 For a brewery like Highland that doesn’t run 24/7, having on-demand steam was important.
-By going with Miura, Highland now has a boiler that can match its exact steam needs, even as those needs fluctuate.
 The brewery’s old boiler would have to be turned on constantly in order to reach peak levels when needed, leading to a lot of wasted energy.
-With a Miura boiler, Highland can now shut off its boiler over the weekend and then fire it up Monday morning in a matter of minutes.
+By going with Miura, Highland has a boiler that can match its exact steam needs, even as those demands fluctuate.
+Highland can now shut off its boiler over the weekend and then fire it up Monday morning in a matter of minutes.

-In the year and a half since installing a Miura boiler, Highland Brewing Company estimates that the boiler has already paid for itself in the money they’ve saved on fuel.
-The company also reports that production has increased by 33% as a result of the switch.
-Highland is also contemplating a second boiler to help them increase production even more.
-If they decide to do so, the process should be seamless, as two Miura boilers would take up the same amount of space in their boiler room as their old boiler did.
+Within a year and a half of installing a Miura boiler, Highland Brewing Company estimates that the boiler has already paid for itself in the money they’ve saved on fuel.
+The company reports that production has increased by 33% as a result of the switch, and they are already contemplating a second boiler to help them increase production even more.
+If they decide to do so, the process should be seamless, as both Miura boilers would take up the same amount of space in their boiler room as their old boiler did.